MatheusRdk/house-builders/README.md

 ## Security

-API security is managed with Spring Security 6, using in-memory users.
-Endpoints that alter the database state (POST and PUT) can only be accessed by administrators.
-For testing purposes, we have two users:
-'admin' and 'user', each with the authorizations corresponding to their name, as well as the username and password being their own names.
+API security is effectively managed through the utilization of Spring Security 6 in conjunction with JWT tokens, and our system maintains a user database.
+Specifically, endpoints responsible for modifying the database state (i.e., HTTP POST and PUT requests) are restricted to administrator-level access only.
+Additionally, all incoming requests require authentication via user login.

+To create a new user, the process involves accessing the following URL: `http://server:port/auth/register`.
+You must provide a JSON payload containing the fields "login," "password," and "role" (which can be either "ADMIN" or "USER").

+To initiate a login session, you need to send a JSON payload containing "login" and "password" to the URL: `http://server:port/auth/login`.
+Following successful authentication, you will receive a JWT token, which is mandatory for accessing the restricted endpoints.

+For testing purposes, anyone is allowed to create a user with an "ADMIN" role.
+However, for production environments, it is advisable to create an administrator directly within the database.
+The endpoint should be primarily used for creating "USER" roles.
 ## Entities and Endpoints

 ### Houses